glouppe/info8006-introduction-to-ai/lecture1.md

 # Abilities for passing the test

-An agent would not pass the Turing test without the following requirements:
+An agent would not pass the Turing test without the following **requirements**:

 - natural language processing
 - knowledge representation